 During Valdemar's reign, large parts of the kingdom were allotted to fiefs to royal princes, who were not expected to inherit the crown, thereby reducing the kingdom's revenue accordingly.
 The widespread custom of giving land to the churchs and monasteries for the sake of the givers' soul peace had the same effect.

-2. Valdemar the Victorious
+2. Valdemar

 Valdemar the Victorious on copper engraving from 1685.
 He holds the Danish flag, Dannebrog in his left hand.
 There is, in all probability, no portrait likeness.
 Photo Det Kongelige Bibliotek.

 Valdemar the Victorious was a far more colorful and outgoing type than his big brother Canute the Sixth, in fact his direct opposite.
-Svend Aggesen was greatly impressed by the charming young duke, he writes: "The King's brother Valdemar, a young man with the most wonderful aptitudes."
+Svend Aggesen was greatly impressed by the charismatic young duke, he writes: "The King's brother Valdemar, a young man with the most wonderful aptitudes."

 Valdemar the Victorious on the Kronborg tapestries.
 The Kronborg tapestries were 43 tapestries, commissioned by Frederik 2. and woven 1581-86 to the Dancinghall in Kronborg.
 The tapestries were designed by the Dutch painter Hans Knieper and show the entire Danish line of kings until Frederik 2.
 Only 15 of the tapestries are preserved, the seven hang at Kronborg and the rest are at the National Museum.
 Photo Det Kongelige Bibliotek.